mahbod-afarin/NAND-Gate-Design-in-RTL-Logic-and-Impact-of-Up-Pull-Resistor/README.md

   - Longer rise times
   - Decreased speed in reaching logic '1' at the output

 ### 3. Explanation of Delay

 - Increasing resistance leads to a higher RC time constant.
 - Consequently, rise time increases, and output transitions are delayed.

----

-## ⚙️ Exercise 2: XOR Gate Design in Different Logic Families
+## ⚙️ Task 2: XOR Gate Design in Different Logic Families

 The XOR gate was implemented and analyzed using the following logic styles: